lfarroco/verbo-lang/README.md

 ### Comments

-That's the nice thing about verbo - everything is a comment.
+That's the nice thing about Verbo - everything is a comment.
 All the text is at the same time documentation and code.

 ### Constants/Variables